 Items included in the financial statements of each entity in the Group are measured using the currency of the primary economic environment in which the entity operates (the 'functional currency') being Polish Zloty ('PLN').
 Polish zloty is the presentation currency of the consolidated financial statements of the Group, and is also the functional currency of the parent company.
-Although the Company has its statutory seat in the Netherlands, it operates mainly in Poland.
+Although the Company has its statutory seat in the Netherlands, it operates in Poland, therefore during 2016 the parent company applied to the Dutch tax authorities and changed its functional currency from EUR to PLN starting from 1 January 2017.

 The Consolidated Financial Statements are presented in thousands of Polish Zloty, except when otherwise indicated.